The MCC approaches the geometric mean of precision and recall as true negatives approach infinity: Conclusion

 \section{Conclusion}

-This paper proves that the limit of the MCC as the number of true negatives goes to infinity is equivalent to the Fowlkes--Mallows index (i.e. the geometric mean of precision and recall).
+This paper proves that the limit of the MCC as the number of true negatives goes to infinity is the Fowlkes--Mallows index (\ie{} the geometric mean of precision and recall) and provides a Lean 4 formalization.
+We interpret this result in the context of object detection where the number of true negatives is effectively unbounded.
+We connect this to a previous observation in the ecology literature and briefly discuss the role of LLMs in finding that connection.

-This is a useful insight in open world problems where the number of true negative cases grows faster than the number of other confusion categories.
-It validates the use of precision and recall as a way of describing the quality of object detection results and hints that the FM score may be a preferable alternative to the more standard F1 score.